webgefrickel/kalong/README.md

 Open up a terminal and run `npm start` and the development-server will fire up, and you can start creating new components, templates and whatever you want.

-## Where should I put my stuff?

 Have a look at the folder `src`, there you will find a fully working basic setup.
+There is more documentation available in the styleguide itself, have a look at the running fractal-instance!

 ## Create a build

 You have a new release of your styleguide ready?
 First, bump up the version number in `kalong.config.js`.
 Then run `npm run build` to create a production-ready version of the styleguide, with minified JavaScript and CSS and everything you need.